babel/website/website/blog/2019-07-02-the-babel-podcast.md

     - Defining terms: footgun, etc
     - Scope: complexity of change, interactions with other features
     - Precedence: existing userland implementation, previous discussions, other languages, similar features

+> We asked on [Twitter](https://twitter.com/left_pad/status/1093529997162237952) about the name and got some fun suggestions including Lost in Transpilation, Babbling On, Babel Babble, etc. But in the end, "The Babel Podcast" is the most clear!